-Course code Course title Course Outcome Credit CHEM-H-T-3 (Inorganic +Physical) i) Redox reactions andPrecipitation reactions, Acid- Base Concepts and Solvents. ii) Chemical Thermodynami cs - II, Chemical kinetics i) To acquire the knowledge on oxidation-reduction reactions and the conditions of precipitation. ii) To learn about the detail's idea regarding different concepts on acid base and HSAB theory as well as the idea regarding indicators and their applications in chemical reactions. iii) To illustrate the basic concepts of 2nd Law of thermodynamics and related state functions with the criterial concepts for spontaneity and equilibrium of the reactions. iv) To understand critically rate law of different types of reactions and dependence of rate constant on temperature, concentration etc. v) To introduce the concept of thehomogeneous catalysis and their application on the biological reactions.
-4 CHEM-H-P-3 Inorganic Chemistry - IB &Physical Chemistry - IB I) Demonstrate redux reactions 2
+Course code Course title Course Outcome Credit CHEM-H-T-3 (Inorganic +Physical) i) Redox reactions and Precipitation reactions, Acid- Base Concepts and Solvents. ii) Chemical Thermodynami cs - II, Chemical kinetics i) To acquire the knowledge on oxidation-reduction reactions and the conditions of precipitation. ii) To learn about the detail's idea regarding different concepts on acid base and HSAB theory as well as the idea regarding indicators and their applications in chemical reactions. iii) To illustrate the basic concepts of 2nd Law of thermodynamics and related state functions with the criterial concepts for spontaneity and equilibrium of the reactions. iv) To understand critically rate law of different types of reactions and dependence of rate constant on temperature, concentration etc. v) To introduce the concept of thehomogeneous catalysis and their application on the biological reactions.
+4 CHEM-H-P-3 Inorganic Chemistry - IB &Physical Chemistry - IB i) Demonstrate redox reactions and teach estimation of different metals. ii) To familiarized with different orders of Chemical kinetics.
+2

-CHEM-H-T-4 Theory: Stereochemistry, General Treatment of Reaction Mechanism, Substitution and Elimination Reactions i) To provide students understanding on 4 advance stereochemistry and confirmational analysis of different organic molecules. ii) To learn the basic concepts of reaction energetics and understand the mechanism of substitution and elimination reactions.
-CHEM-H-P-4 Organic Chemistry - II Preparation, purification, melting point 2 determination and yield calculation for various organic compounds to enhance the skill of different methodology of organic synthesis.
+CHEM-H-T-4 Theory: i) To provide students understanding on 4 Stereochemistry, advance stereochemistry and confirmational General Treatment analysis of different organic molecules. of Reaction ii) To learn the basic concepts of reaction Mechanism, energetics and understand the mechanism of Substitution and substitution and elimination reactions.
+Elimination Reactions CHEM-H-P-4 Organic Preparation, purification, melting point 2 Chemistry - II determination and yield calculation for various organic compounds to enhance the skill of different methodology of organic synthesis.